AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 No password hashes left to crack (see FAQ)
 ```

 Rather than start a cracking session, `john` simply checks the password file we gave it (same as before, "`Loaded 1 password hash`") but then immediately reports "`No password hashes left to crack (see FAQ)`."
 This is happening because `john` remembers both this specific password hash file *and* the fact that we have already correctly guessed the password corresponding to the hash inside of it.
 John the Ripper maintains a list of successfully cracked hashes in a so-called pot.
-This is literally a file called `john.pot` and it will have appeared in the the `run` folder after the previous invocation of `john`.
+This is literally a file called `john.pot` and it will have appeared in the `run` folder after the previous invocation of `john`.
 We can open `john`'s `.pot` file with any graphical text editor or have a look at its contents using [the `cat(1)` command](https://linux.die.net/man/1/cat) on a GNU/Linux or macOS terminal, or [the `type` command](https://technet.microsoft.com/en-us/library/bb491026.aspx) in a Windows Command Prompt:

 ```sh
 $ cat john.pot